Delightful Christmas markets

 Sweet natural delights, which are also almost 100 percent organic, are on offer at the Christmas market in Schloss Türnich palace in Kerpen, which will be held for the first time over three weekends in December.
 On the palace island against the background of the stately home, and in the stables of the historic courtyard grounds, preserves from home-grown produce, home-made drinks and arts and crafts will be on sale.

-Schloss Loersfeld palace in Kerpen, which with its ten-hectare English landscape park and gourmet restaurant is worth a visit at any time of the year, will offer an additional reason for lovers of good food to make the trip from 21 to 23 December 2018.
+Schloss Loersfeld palace in Kerpen, which with its ten-hectare English landscape park and gourmet restaurant is worth a visit at any time of the year, will offer an additional reason for lovers of good food to make the trip from 20 to 22 December 2019.
 The goose liver terrine, which is made especially for the occasion, attracts visitors to the palace Christmas market from far and wide.
-The special delicacy comes directly from the Michelin starred palace kitchen, with Germany’s youngest starred chef, Julia Komp, in the kitchen.

 Hand crafts for the eye and palate

-In Münster old town, the air will be filled with Christmas scents from five different Christmas markets from 26 November to 23 December 2018.
-In the Christmas village all around the “Kiepenkerl” monument, there is something for anyone who loves Westphalian specialities.
+In Münster old town, the air will be filled with Christmas scents from five different Christmas markets from 25 November to 22 December 2019.
+In the Christmas village all around the ?Kiepenkerl? monument, there is something for anyone who loves Westphalian specialities.
 You can try kale or Mettwurst sausage with Westphalian schnapps.